mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/install/index.md

 ---
+layout: layout.pug
+navigationTitle: Install and Customize
+excerpt: Install and Customize
-post_title: Install and Customize
+title: Install and Customize
-menu_order: 20
-enterprise: 'no'
+menuWeight: 15
 ---

  DCOS percona-pxc-mysql is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.